 Primary Materials Used

-The choice of materials is crucial for achieving the art form's characteristic vibrancy.
+The choice of materials is crucial for achieving the art form's characteristic vibrancy and luxury.

 -